kaseypocius/MUMT618-DREV/docs/why.md

 <h6>Software</h6>
 <a href="https://valleyaudio.github.io/rack/plateau/index.html"> Plateau </a> A VCV implementation and expantion on the Dattorro algorithm <br>
 <a href="https://www.izotope.com/en/shop/exponential-audio-r4.html"> Exponential Audio R4, and their other reverbs </a> Software reverbs designed by another ex-lexicon employee (Michael Carnes), here with close to 20 years of expenations the algorithms, with additions such as multiband distortion, compression of the tail, bit crushing and more. <br>
+<a href="https://khoin.github.io/DattorroReverbNode/"> Khoin's WebAudio Implementation </a> Browser based implementation of the Dattorro reverberator for reference. <br>

 <h6>Hardware</h6>